-Performance for the 2021 EMIP was measured in terms of EBITDA, safety, free cash flow and strategic objectives comprised of SG&A management and inventory reduction.
-These metrics were chosen because the Compensation and Human Capital Committee, and board of directors in the case of the Chief Executive Officer, concluded that using EBITDA, free cash flow and strategic objectives as measures align the interests of the executives with those of our stockholders.
-Safety, one of our Core Values, continues to be chosen as a measure given its importance to our customers and to our reputation.
-The weightings for the four 2021 EMIP metrics were as follows:
+Performance for the 2023 EMIP was measured in terms of EBITDA, safety, free cash flow and strategic objectives.
+These metrics were chosen because the Compensation and Human Capital Committee, and board of directors in the case of Mr. Lux, concluded that using EBITDA, free cash flow and strategic objectives as measures align the interests of the executives with those of our stockholders.
+Safety, one of our Core Values, continues to be a measure given its importance to our employees, customers and to our reputation.
+The weightings for the four 2023 EMIP metrics were as follows:

 Performance Measure Weighting

 EBITDA 50%

 Free Cash Flow 10%

-Safety 10%
+Safety

+TRIR 5%

+Perfect Days 5%

 Strategic Objectives 30%